Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Warm Higgs-G model

-Contrary to the cold inflation, warm inflation is an interesting framework in which these conjectures could be satisfied due to the modified dynamics of inflaton field.
+Contrary to cold inflation, warm inflation is an interesting framework in which these conjectures could be satisfied due to the modified dynamics of inflaton field.
 There exists a few warm inflationary studies \cite{Das:2018rpg,Motaharfar:2018zyb,Kamali:2019xnt,Das:2019acf,Das:2020xmh,Bertolami:2022knd,Santos:2022exm} in this context, which show that with a strong dissipation, the energy scale of inflation is sufficiently lowered, satisfying the above conjectures.
 Here we discuss the status of these conjectures for our warm Higgs-G model.
 In Fig. \ref{swamp1}, we plot the field excursion $|\Delta\phi|/M_{Pl}$ and the slope of inflationary potential ${M_{Pl}}|V_{,\phi}|/V$ for our models with different $Q_G$ value at the pivot scale (denoted by $Q_P$).
 The solid (dashed) red and blue lines represent Model I (Model II) for $50$ and $60$ efolds of inflation, respectively.
 It is evident from the figure that the swampland distance and de-Sitter conjectures are in agreement with our models, implying that these models lie in the UV complete landscape theories of inflation.
-Further we plot the scale of inflation $V^{1/4}/M_{Pl}$ and the tensor-to-scalar ratio $r$ for our warm inflation models in Fig. \ref{swamp2}.
-We find that both the TCC and the constraint on the tensor-to-scalar ratio are satisfied for these models with $60$ efolds of inflation, however for $50$ efolds, there is some parameter range of $Q_P$ which does not satisfactorily obey the bound.
+Further, we plot the scale of inflation $V^{1/4}/M_{Pl}$ and the tensor-to-scalar ratio $r$ for our warm inflation models in Fig. \ref{swamp2}.
+We find that both the TCC and the constraint on the tensor-to-scalar ratio are satisfied for these models with $60$ efolds of inflation, however for $50$ efolds, there is some parameter range of $Q_P$, which does not satisfactorily obey the bound.
+We again stress that both the dissipative and Galileon effects lead to a suppression of the energy scale of inflation in our models.

 To conclude, we have seen that for some parameter space of our warm inflation models, the CMB constraints on $n_s-r$ are well obeyed.
 Further, the swampland and TCC conjectures are also in agreement with these models, implying that they lie in the viable landscape theories of inflation.
 We next study the small scale features of these models in the context of formation of PBH.